-

 It’s our birthday!
 Fourteen years ago today, Historical Photographs of China welcomed its first and longest-standing employee, Project Manager Jamie Carstairs.
 A professional photographer, sometime cheerful bookshop assistant (so he told us), TEFL teacher and graduate of the postgraduate Photojournalism … Continue reading

-Posted in About us, Digitisation, Update
+Posted in About us, Digitisation

 Tagged birthday, contributors, HPC, supporters, survey, Update